Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-hooks.md

 references → packetery-module-views

 The module calls the registration method of the modules that keep their own map.
-These are the cron service, the checkout, the metaboxes, the modal windows, the settings page and the carrier settings page [VERIFY: src/Packetery/Module/Hooks/HookRegistrar.php:372].
+These are the cron service, the automatic packet submission, the status synchronisation, the REST API extension, the order save, the email shortcodes, the checkout, the metaboxes, the modal windows, the product tab, the category form fields, the order query processor, the dashboard widget, the block callbacks, the settings page and the carrier settings page
+[VERIFY: src/Packetery/Module/Hooks/HookRegistrar.php:409].
 The module reads the email hook and the insertion setting from `packetery-module-options`, so a part of the map comes from the settings of the shop [VERIFY: src/Packetery/Module/Hooks/HookRegistrar.php:372].
 The order save callback uses the order repository of `packetery-module-order` and the method test of